allanks96/Active-Directory/README.md

 - Step 2: Change the virtual NIC on the domain controller from dynamic to static so the IP address stays the same.
 - Step 3: Ping from client 1 to test connectivity to domain controller with perpetual ping "-T"
 - Step 4: Opened up the firewall in the domain controller to allow ICMP
-- Step 5: Went to server manager clicked add on roles and features >
+- Step 5: Went to server manager on domain controller > clicked add on roles and features > Selected active directory domain services > installed > created a domain name > Installed > let computer refresh then log back in to the domain controller with the new doman specific prefix followed by \ (username)
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
-- Step :
+- Step 6: Open my domain inside of users and comupters in AD and create two folders "_EMPLOYEES" and "_ADMINS"
+- Step 7: Created an official Admin user account to simulate admin personnel with the organization
-- Step :
+- Step 8: Added user to the domain admin group
+- Step 9: Logged out and logged back in as the admin user
+- Step 10: Logged into client computer and renamed it to the domain of the domain controller.
+Settings > system > Rename this PC > click domain
+- Step 11: Restart client VM > Get private IP address from domain controller > Go to client network settings > DNS settings > custom > Paste domain controller private NIC IP address
+- Step 12: Join the domain on client computer with an admin account that was created
+- Step 13: Add domain users as people to remote into desktop
+- Step 14: Copied code into powershell (admin) to creaate multiple user profiles at once
+- Step 15: Login into client computers with any user with the domain specific username "mydomain.com\(user)"

 <h2>Deployment and Configuration Steps</h2>